 1. Google Docs – This is probably the most heard of Office competitor that most people already know about.
 Google Docs is completely online and includes a web-based Word Processor, Spreadsheet application, and a Presentation app.
 More on Google Docs features (incl. introduction video).

 2. Zoho – Zoho is probably the best online office productivity suite with not only word processor, spreadsheet and presentation apps, but also includes online project management, CRM solutions, web conferencing, online database with reports, online planner, group chat, wiki, and lots more.
 It also includes a plug-in for MS Office so you can work both online or offline.
 Learn more about Zoho.

 3.Thinkfree – Thinkfree claims to have the best integration with Microsoft Office.
 Also, the interface for each app is very similar to MS Office including the toolbars, icons, and functions.
 Thinkfree also has advanced collaboration features such that users can share, edit, and contribute their ideas remotely.
 More on Thinkfree (incl. video demos and screenshot).

 Downloadable Office Software

-5.StarOffice – StarOffice is from Sun Microsystems and has recently been released under the Google Pack as a free download.
+5.StarOffice – StarOffice is from Sun Microsystems and has recently been released under the as a free download.
 StarOffice runs on Windows, Linux, and Solaris systems.
 You’ll have to download OpenOffice if you want it for the Mac.